 Thus, she could not experience pain when bearing children.
 But this is clearly not the case, according to Revelation 12:2.
 "She" was clearly in distress.
-So Roman Catholics are being theologically inconsistent when interpreting the passage of Revelation 12 as being a reference to Mary.
-It is counterproductive.
-If she was sinless, then she would not have to undergo pain in labor.
+If Mary was sinless, then she would not have to undergo pain in labor.
 One may counter this point by saying that the birth pangs spoken of in Revelation 12:2 could be a reference to something painful in the life of Mary such as witnessing the crucifixion of her own Son, but that would be totally speculative.

 Does Mary have eagle's wings (Revelation 12:14)?
 Where in Scripture do we ever hear of Mary going to Egypt to be fed for 1,260 days?
 What about the fact that the flight of this "woman" took place after Jesus Christ's ascension to God's throne (Revelation 12:5-6)?
-More reasonable interpretations of this passage would identify this "woman" as either being Israel or the church.
-The Roman Catholic New American Bible Revised Edition says the following in regards to the "woman" of Revelation 12:
+Did Mary have children who experienced persecution in the wilderness (Revelation 12:17)?
+The Roman Catholic New American Bible Revised Edition gives this interpretation of the "woman" mentioned in Revelation 12:

 "[12:1] The woman adorned with the sun, the moon, and the stars (images taken from Gn 37:9–10) symbolizes God’s people in the Old and the New Testament.
 The Israel of old gave birth to the Messiah (Rev 12:5) and then became the new Israel, the church, which suffers persecution by the dragon (Rev 12:6, 13–17); cf. Is 50:1; 66:7; Jer 50:12."